Lethrinus/libGDXgame/README.md

 # libGDXgame
 ***SEN3006 - Software Architecture***

-A top-down action game built with libGDX and LWJGL3.
-Defend the town against waves of goblins, dynamite goblins, and barrel bombers in a procedurally-spawned map!
+Knight’s Crusade is a top-down action game made with libGDX and LWJGL3.
+You play as a lone knight defending a village against ever-stronger waves of goblins wielding clubs, goblins throwing dynamite, and barrel bombers that detonate on impact.
+Each run drops you onto a freshly generated map with enemies spawning from different points.
+As you fight, you collect gold to spend between waves on boosting your health, strength, and speed.
+Mastering movement, timing your attacks, and dodging incoming blasts is key, since each wave grows more challenging.
+Simple controls and a straightforward upgrade system make the game easy to start while still offering a deep, satisfying challenge as you push your skills to the limit.

 ## Table of Contents